 Virtual credit cards allow you to access funds using credit without the need for a physical credit card.
 They can be created online in seconds, providing you with a payment option when you need it.

-If your card gets compromised they’re easy to cancel.
+If your card gets compromised, it’s easy to cancel.
 Simply delete or remove the card details from your account, and it becomes void.
-You can then create a new card which you can start using immediately.
+You can then create a new card that you can start using immediately.

-Virtual credit cards can come with high interest and fees.
-You can typically expect to pay up to 3% on your international transactions.
+Virtual credit cards can come with high-interest rates and fees.
+You can typically expect to pay up to 3% on international transactions.

 Your virtual credit card’s lifetime may become a drawback.
-For example, if you make a business purchase but then need to return the purchase for whatever reason—but your card details have since expired—you may not be able to return the item or receive a refund.
-If the card details don’t exist anymore, there’s no card to refund to.
+For example, if you make a business purchase but then need to return the purchase for whatever reason — but your card details have since expired — you may be unable to return the item or receive a refund.
+If the card details don’t exist anymore, there’s no card to refund to

 The same as with virtual credit cards, virtual debit cards are an entirely online product, with no physical form.
 You get your 16-digit card number and your expiry date.